-Production animals: a gallery for the art of the possible
+Production animals.
+A gallery for the art of the possible

 A growing attention towards our planetary boundaries challenges the industrial animal production in Denmark.
 In a new exhibition at Frederiksberg Campus, we investigate the systematic work that a large-scale and efficient livestock production requires, as well as the problems and opportunities that result from such an optimized production.